Countries A to C

 BELGIUM (BEST: WON IN 1986)

 Belgium has a Walloon (French language) state TV station and a Flemish one and the honour of supplying the Belgian entry has faithfully alternated between the two.
 Over the years French language entries have done conspicuously better than those in Flemish.
 Highlights: probably the early 80s with three top 5 finishes within 5 years, all by French language songs, admittedly interspersed with two bottom 3 results from Flemish songs.
 The 2003 result (only their 3rd top 3 placing) was with a song in neither French nor Flemish but an imaginary language; go figure.
-In the early years of the semis they were one of the band of “old” countries who regularly failed to qualify for the final (they were prequalified in 2004), but the current decade has been kinder with four top ten finishes.
+In the early years of the semis they were one of the band of “old” countries who regularly failed to qualify for the final (they were prequalified in 2004), but the 2010s were kinder with four top ten finishes.

 BOSNIA-HERZEGOVINA (BEST: 3RD IN 2006)